PreTeXtBooks/introduction-to-datascience-python/README.md

 Primary development in this repository happens on the `main` branch.
 If you want to contribute to the book, please branch off of `main` and make a pull request into `main`.
 You cannot commit directly to `main`.

-## Style Guide

-### General
-- **80 character line limit!** This is necessary to make git diffs useful
-- numbers in text should be english words ("four common mistakes" not "4 common mistakes") unless there are units (40km, not forty km)
-- use Oxford commas ("a, b, and c" not "a, b and c")
-- "subset" should not be used as a verb
-- functions in text should not have parentheses (`read_csv` not `read_csv()`)
-- remove all references to "course" and "student"; replace with "reader" or "you" where necessary
-- make sure we have permission to use all external resources that we use
-- remove all references to "clicking on things" in the HTML version of the book (e.g. "click this link to ...")
-- When we introduce a new term, use `**bolding**` to typeset it (but only the first introduction of the term)
-- for symbols as part of the text, make sure you give them their full name and surround with parentheses so that they don't "disappear" in the rest of the text.
-So for example, if I have a `,` in the text, I should do something like  "here is some text about the comma (`,`)".
-Or for `<-`, we should do "something like this assignment operator (`<-`)".
-  There are likely exceptions to this rule though.
-- Book titles in the text should be typeset in italics (e.g. *R for Data Science*)